7 Ways To Achieve Work-Life Balance Like Jesus

 #6 Let others come to you

 Jesus is the only truly indispensable person who ever lived.
-His teaching, grace and ability to heal put him in constant demand.
+His teaching, grace, and ability to heal put him in constant demand.
 And yet, he was fine with letting Peter and ‘everyone’ expend some real effort to track him down.
 In love and in the right situations, it’s fine to make ourselves hard to find.
 If people really need you, they’ll track you down like Peter did here.

-Application: How (and when) can you make yourself harder to find?
+Application: How and when can you make yourself harder to find?

 Jesus had a clear sense of his calling.
 This bigger ‘yes’ allowed him to say ‘no’ to good, but lesser, things.